thrishikareddyp/mortgage-data-quality-audit/README.md

 # Mortgage Data Quality Audit

 This project performs a data quality audit on mortgage loan application data using Python and Pandas.
-It identifies common issues such as missing values, outliers, and logically inconsistent entries—core steps in preparing financial data for analysis and reporting.
+It identifies common issues such as missing values, outliers, and logically inconsistent entries core steps in preparing financial data for analysis and reporting.

 ## 🔍 What This Project Does